 WER = (Substitutions + Deletions + Insertions) / Total Words

-- Substitutions: Wrong word transcribed (e.g., "right" → "write")
+- Substitutions: wrong word ("right" → "write")

-- Deletions: Missing word
+- Deletions: missing word

-- Insertions: Extra word that was not spoken
+- Insertions: extra word that wasn't said

-A 5% WER means the transcription is 95% accurate.
-A 1% WER means 99% accurate.
+A 5% WER means 95% accurate.
+1% WER means 99% accurate.

 For context: